Maureen E. Kaman, CTA 973-347-0159 ext. 31

 • IF, AFTER READING THE INSTRUCTIONS, REVIEWING YOUR PROPERTY RECORD CARD PREVIOUSLY MAILED TO ALL PROPERTY OWNERS, AND REVIEWING APPLICABLE COMPS YOU BELIEVE YOU SHOULD FILE AN APPEAL, ENSURE YOU HAVE ALL SUPPORTING DOCUMENTS ATTACHED, FILE THE ORIGINAL WITH THE SUSSEX COUNTY TAX BOARD, SERVE A COPY ON THE BOROUGH CLERK AND TAX ASSESSOR, AND THEN IMMEDIATELY CONTACT THE ASSESSOR TO SCHEDULE AN INSPECTION OF THE PREMISES.
 INSPECTIONS ARE ON FRIDAYS, 12:00 TO 4:00 PM.

-If you receive a notice requesting payment for tax information, please contact the tax assessor first.
+If you receive a solicitation requesting payment for tax information, please contact the tax assessor first.
 In all probability, most of the information you will be provided with or need is free and available through the Tax Assessor’s office or on-line.
 If you receive a letter from anyone indicating you should file an appeal, again, please first contact the assessor’s office to discuss your assessment or stop at the Municipal Building and pick up information on filing an appeal.

 The Tax Assessor is a quasi-judicial position, a creature of the Legislature, whose authority is statutory and based in the New Jersey Constitution.
 The Stanhope Borough Tax Assessor holds a Certified Tax Assessor Certificate from the State of New Jersey, Department of the Treasury, Division of Taxation.
 Although the Tax Assessor is hired and paid by the Municipality, the immediate supervisor of the Tax Assessor is the County Board of Taxation.